valboz/RTModel/docs/AstrometricPlots.md

 Only the first astrometric series found is displayed, since the centroid trajectory also depends on the blending fraction, which varies for each telescope/filter.
 If we want to show a specific astrometric series, we just have to add the number of the telescope in the order it appears in the legend of the light curve, starting from zero: `myplot.showastrometry(1)`.

 In the example shown above, we note that the error bars are much larger than the astrometric displacement, having assumed an uncertainty of 1 milliarcsecond in our simulation.
 Astrometric data in the years following the microlensing peak are very precious to fix the proper motion and the source parallax.
+As explained in [Data pre-processing](DataPreprocessing.md), we have let `RTModel` re-bin the data giving more weight to data in the peak season.
+Therefore, the data in the following years have been re-binned and appear with smaller error bars.

 ## RA and Dec timeseries